wneessen/go-mail-middleware/README.md

 <!--
-SPDX-FileCopyrightText: 2022 Winni Neessen <winni@neessen.dev>
+SPDX-FileCopyrightText: The go-mail Authors

-SPDX-License-Identifier: CC0-1.0
+SPDX-License-Identifier: MIT
 -->

 # A collection of message middlewares for go-mail